Ignotus-mago/Flocking/ProcessingDemo/Flocking05_P3_J/README.txt

 For more information, see the document ProcessingEclipse.txt or compile.txt in the code folder.

 Runs Processing 3.x only: steering.jar in code folder was compiled for Processing 3.
 You will need to install the Processing video library.
+See code/compile.txt and code/compile.sh.

 Requires IgnoCodeLib (see https://processing.org/reference/libraries/) and ControlP5 (http://www.sojamo.de/libraries/controlP5/).